fabcotech/dappy-tools/README.md

 run();
 ```

-This example above will resolve a name on default dappy network which is the `mainnet` network.
+This example above will resolve a name on default dappy network which is the `d` network, which is the DappyNS production ready network.

-Next example do the same but on `gamma` network
+Next example do the same but on `gamma` network (used for testing purposes)

 ```typescript
 import { lookup } from 'dappy-lookup';